YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Beard skin makes small texture changes obvious

 Scalp hair can hide small surface irregularities.
 A cheek cannot.
 Beard grafts also need the right angle because facial hair should lie with the natural direction of the beard.
 A graft that sits too proud, exits too steeply, or carries too much surrounding tissue can look unnatural even if the hair grows.
-For that reason, I am conservative with beard transplant planning and do not treat the face as a place to chase maximum graft count.
+For that reason, I plan beard density carefully and do not treat the face as a place to chase maximum graft count.

 Patients sometimes ask whether beard transplant into acne scars is different.
 It is.
 A scarred cheek or acne scar area may have altered thickness, color, blood supply, and texture before surgery.
 The decision discussed in beard transplant for acne scars has to be made before placing grafts, not after the skin reacts poorly.